Christmas letter 2022

 North Norfolk Chamber Opera decided on its next production: The Tales of Hoffmann and Katharine secured the role of Niklaus.
 Rehearsals continue apace.

-We then had a lovely three-day break in Cambridge at the end of October and enjoyed three Evensongs
+A lovely three day break in Cambridge (Caius) at the end of October and – three Evensongs

 Katharine passed her Grade 8 singing in early December and by then, Christmas preparations had started in earnest.
 There was a myriad of concerts conducted by Mark given by Gresham’s choirs, the Iceni Christmas Choir, St Andrew’s church choir, Elle Oldfield, Hindringham Evensong choir, Cley and a series of organ recitals.